bbosze/business-partners/README.md

 ```
 node server.js
 ```
-- navigate to frontend directory
+- open new terminal window and navigate to frontend directory
 ```
 cd ../client
 ```